 Although several aspirations have a cascading effect on others, the Council identified ‘Achieving independence through income’ as a starting point as it has the greatest potential to positively impact the other nine aspirations.

-From there the Council undertook extensive consultations and looked at the demographics and literature including the Truth and Reconciliation Commission Calls to Action, all of which led to narrowing down the income aspiration to ‘youth employment through an Indigenous lens’ and ultimately the action plan called ‘TRC92: Youth Employment’ which is in its early stages.
+From there the Council undertook extensive consultations and looked at the demographics and literature including the Truth and Reconciliation Commission of Canada Calls to Action, all of which led to narrowing down the income aspiration to ‘youth employment through an Indigenous lens’ and ultimately the action plan called ‘TRC92: Youth Employment’ which is in its early stages.
 The action plan is named after the 92nd Truth and Reconciliation Call to Action.
 It calls upon the corporate sector to apply the principles and practices outlined in the United Nations Declaration on the Rights of Indigenous Peoples, including equitable access to jobs, and workplace education on Indigenous issues.

 Holmgren argues that taking a Game Changer approach also has implications for evaluation – measure fewer indicators, emphasize progress over proof and contribution over attribution, and use evaluation for continuous learning in order to open the door to innovation.